Continuing your education can benefit you both as an individual and as a professional as you can acquire new skills. This is how it could benefit you:

 According to Forbes, networking continues to be the best way to find a job so you should use your continuing education as a way to meet other professionals in your industry.
 Your teacher or instructor is a great professional connection so make sure that you form a close relationship with them.
 You should also strive to meet other people who are learning.

 It’s easy to forget that you can end up without a job in no time if your boss no longer has a use for you and this is the reason why many of us neglect to continue educating ourselves.
-According to recent data, it’s estimated that by the year 2020 over 60 per cent of jobs will require post-secondary education.
-This essentially means that in just a little over a decade, people without degrees will have an even harder time getting a job, but does that mean that one degree is enough to get ahead?
+Indeed, in just a little over a decade, people without degrees will have an even harder time getting a job, but does that mean that one degree is enough to get ahead?

 Many professionals are beginning to realise that a bachelor’s degree is not sufficient.
 You can’t expect information you gained before you started your career to keep you up to date.
 Especially since the world is being reshaped as we speak.